The Haverford & Record A public archive · updated June 2026

 File a complaint

-Students and families can file complaints under Title VI of the Civil Rights Act for national origin or shared-ancestry discrimination, including against Jewish students.
+Title VI of the Civil Rights Act covers national-origin and shared-ancestry discrimination, including against Jewish students.

 How to file an OCR complaint